Law and Regulatory Compliance

 4. Communication and Reporting

-Furthermore, the Company had no incidents of non-compliance with laws related to the industrial estate business and no incidents of non-compliance with economic, social, and environmental laws by employees, suppliers, or contractors in 2023.
-In order to maintain trust among all stakeholders in its ability to conduct responsible and sustainable business, the Company continued to abide by laws, regulations, and international standards.
+Furthermore, in 2025, the Company had no incidents of non-compliance with laws related to the industrial estate business, and no significant incidents of non-compliance with economic, social, and environmental laws and regulations by employees, suppliers, or contractors were reported.
+In order to maintain trust among all stakeholders in its ability to conduct responsible and sustainable business, the Company continued to abide by applicable laws, regulations, and relevant international standards.
+This includes regular reviews and updates to of policies and operational guidelines to ensure alignment with applicable legal and regulatory frameworks in Thailand and in the countries where the Company operates.

 Contact us for more details.